briavers/laravel-test/README.md

 4. Run `composer install`.
 5. Start Sail `vendor/bin/sail up`.
 6. Install and run npm.
-This can be done using sail `vendor/bin/sail npm install` & `vendor/bin/sail npm run prod`.
+This can be done using sail (in another terminal window) `vendor/bin/sail npm install` & `vendor/bin/sail npm run prod`.
 7. Set the app key `vendor/bin/sail artisan key:generate`.
-8. Run the migrations using `vendor/bin/sail artisan migrate`.
+8. Run the migrations using `vendor/bin/sail artisan migrate` optionaly you can add the `--seed` flag to directly get some example data.
 9. Create your 'admin' user using `php artisan user:create` and follow the instructions to provide a name, email and password.
 10. Finally, you can find your site at [localhost](http://localhost/).

-##Possible issues during setup
+## Possible issues during setup
 1. please make sure no other docker or apache/nginx/mysql... services are running as this might cause certain ports to be already taken.

+## Usefull feature
+1. One of the packages installed [barryvdh/laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) allows for easy properties generation, this can be done by running `composer update-models` once connection has been setup to a database.